MichaelDuPlessis/dmalloc/dissertation/chapters/big_data_applications.typ

 == Applications

 Many algorithms and applications used in data science and machine learning require allocating dynamic memory during their execution.
 Usually these allocations are for small objects—such as nodes, tuples, or temporary results that are created and destroyed many times.
-In situations like this performance can be drastically improved by an allocator that specializes in allocating and deallocating small objects.
+In situations like this performance can be drastically improved by an allocator that specialises in allocating and deallocating small objects.

 === Random Forest